 - The first Swaminarayan temple in the world, Shri Swaminarayan Mandir, Ahmedabad, is inaugurated.

 - Final stage of the Mexican War of Independence from Spain with Plan of Iguala.

-- London's Drury Lane Theatre burns to the ground, leaving owner Richard Brinsley Sheridan destitute.
+- London's Drury Lane Theatre burns to the ground, leaving its owner, Irish writer and politician Richard Brinsley Sheridan, destitute.